Also known as: ring shoulder warm-up, ring support pulses, top-of-ring holds, ring transition warmup, ring shoulder activation

 How to Do Muscle-Up Shoulder Warm-Up

-2. Assume top position: Step onto the rings into the top-of-ring position with knees bent and feet on the ground; keep a neutral spine and shoulder packing.
+- Assume top position: Position yourself on top of the rings with knees bent and feet on the ground, keeping a vertical torso and neutral spine.

 Muscle Groups